madisongarccia/Blog/_posts/2024-10-22-nonparametric-test.md

 ### Statistical Hypotheses

+We’re testing whether family history impacts MMSE scores.
+Here’s how we set up the hypotheses:

+- Null Hypothesis ($H_0$): There’s no difference in MMSE scores between the two groups.

-The hypotheses for this blog test if there is a significant difference in cognitive function score via the MMSE between our two groups.
-The null and alternative hypotheses are as follows, with a chosen alpha level of 0.05.
+- Alternative Hypothesis ($H_A$): There’s a significant difference in MMSE scores between the two groups.

-$H_0:\mu_{Family History} = \mu_{NoFamilyHistory}$

-$ H_A: \mu_{Family History}\ne \mu_{NoFamilyHistory}$

-### Methodology

-This procedure starts by grouping participants by their status: having or not having a family history of Alzheimer's disease.
-Some preliminary exploratory data analysis can be conducted to determine relevant statistics for summarizing the MMSE data.
+With an alpha level of 0.05, let’s dive into the data to see what it reveals.

 # Getting to Know the Data

 ***

+## Data Overview

 The MMSE data separated by family history, was pulled from [kaggle.com Rabie El Kharoua (2024)](https://www.kaggle.com/datasets/rabieelkharoua/alzheimers-disease-dataset).
 The group of patients with a family history of Alzheimer's contains 542 unique observations, while the other contains 1607 observations.
 The variable MMSE has scores ranging from 0-30, with the lower scores indicating a higher level of cognitive impairment.

 ### Summary Statistics for Two Samples

-The table below provides initial summary statistics that are helpful in gaining a stronger understanding of the MMSE scores for both groups.
-Note the values provided have been rounded to two decimal places for interpretability purposes.
+Let’s start with the basics.
+Here’s a snapshot of how MMSE scores stack up for both groups:

 | Family History Alzheimers | Mean | Median | Standard Deviation | Minimum | Maximum | First Quartile | Third Quartile | n |
 | ----------- | ----------- | -----|--------|--------------------|---------|---------|----------------|----------------|---|